George Kosmidis

 SQL Server: How to simulate DROP TRIGGER IF EXISTS

-by George Kosmidis / Published 11 years ago, modified 2 years and 3 months ago
+by George Kosmidis / Published 12 years ago, modified 3 years ago

 I usually store triggers, store procedures, functions, queries etc in sql files in an SVN repository.
 I then use a simple app I wrote, that just opens each file and executes it.
 The problem of course is CREATE and ALTER.
 I can’t use CREATE because the same trigger might already be there.
 On the other hand I couldn’t use ALTER because some triggers might be new.